jasonsbeer/AmigaPCI/TechnicalManual.md

 The RAM must be installed in pairs.
 Bank 0 must always be installed and supplies the first 64MB.
 Bank 1 may optionally be installed and supplies the second 64MB.
 The installed RAM is automatically sized during the AUTOCONFIG process so no jumpers are needed.

 **PCI DMA NOTEs:**
-**1) The RAM controller must support bursts of 2-4 long words to support PCI DMA actions.
+**1) The RAM controller must support bursts of 1-4 long words to support PCI DMA.
 See section 2.7.**
-**2) The RAM controller must assert _DEVSEL to signal initiating PCI device.
+**2) The RAM controller must provide signaling to the PCI Local Bridge to drive _DEVSEL.
 See section 2.7.**
-**3) The RAM controller must respond to negation of _IRDY to pause a data transfer.
+**3) The RAM controller must be able to pause a burst data transfer in the event _IRDY is negated.
 See section 2.7.**

 NEED TO ADD TIMING FOR "NORMAL" CYCLES!